tem·per·ance (noun) – moderation or self-restraint in action, statement, etc.; self-control.

 While with the prestigious National Ballet, he performed in all the major classics, including Swan Lake, Giselle and Romeo and Juliet.
 In 1990 he left the National Ballet to join famed choreographer Eliot Feld in New York City.
 While in the Big Apple, Michael danced in many performances as a soloist, and as a featured dancer in many roles.

 The year 1992 was a turning point for Michael; this was the year he choreographed his first aboriginal-related play, Glory of the Morning.
 "I've always been proud to be First Nation," he says.
 "The arts, either it be dance or film, are a way of showing the rest of the world what we have to offer."
 He continued to choreograph for stage and film, which included two productions of Tomson Highway's The Rez Sisters.

 All this success has not gone to his head though.
 "I am doing something I really enjoy," he says.
 "I believe our people are gifted and it's great to see so many aboriginal people starting to pursue their dreams."

-Greyeyes' most recent television work was his 2009 portrayal of Shawnee leader Tecumseh in the PBS series We Shall Remain.
+His most recent television work was his 2009 portrayal of Shawnee leader Tecumseh in the PBS series We Shall Remain (below).

 A Nation is Coming.